0

 And yes, with just an iPhone.

-So how do you feel confident in taking photos?
+So, how do you feel confident in taking photos?
 All you need is the willingness to try something that might feel a little uncomfortable at first.
-Photography is like a craft, just like knitting.
-So it takes time to learn the skills.
+Photography is a craft, just like knitting, so it takes time to learn the skills.

 If youโ€™re more used to showing your life over yourself, posting pictures with you is a hurdle to jump.
 I want to encourage you to get out in front of the camera, show your face, be bold, and be you.